Care coordination is an integral part of providing effective healthcare, especially for high-risk populations and those with chronic illnesses.

 How an On-Site Clinic Implements Care Coordination

-At an on- or near-site clinic, patients have easy access to high-quality primary care for free, solving financial and access barriers.
+At an on- or near-site care center, patients have easy access to high-quality primary care for free, solving financial and access barriers.
 Improved access, along with incentives, lead to higher engagement, so patients get the care they need, when they need it.
 There's no waiting until their problems necessitate hospital visits.

 Regarding the treatment of chronic illness and mental health, the CDC notes, “most chronic diseases are caused by key risk behaviors.
 By making healthy choices, you can reduce your likelihood of getting a chronic disease and improve your quality of life.”